fivetran/dbt_jira/README.md

     issue_field_history_columns: ['the', 'list', 'of', 'field', 'names']
 ```

-Note: all field names can be found by querying `jira.field`.
+Note: all field names can be found by querying the Jira `FIELD` table.

 ## Contributions
 Additional contributions to this package are very welcome!
 Please create issues